FZJ-IEK3-VSA/ETHOS.TISED/README.md

 * Unpacking the 1 Minute Data

 ## Getting Started
 The package is continually developed.
 However, for the current use, the ghi.ipynb file in the Example folder for Milan (Lat.: 45.50, Lon.: 9.16) 2017 location can be accessed.
+The complete database is uploaded on [zenodo](https://doi.org/10.5281/zenodo.15226264)

 ## License